mul8i/mul8i/README.md

 - 👋 Hi, I’m @mul8i
-- 👀 I’m interested in mapping and database stuff.
+- 👀 I’m interested in mapping and database stuff
 - 🌱 Will learning soon
-- 📫 You can reach me in Telegram with same username
+- 📫 You can reach me in Facebook and Twitter with same username

 <!---
 mul8i/mul8i is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.